-Let’s consider planning for your Christmas Promotions campaign that runs from October to December.
+Let’s consider planning for your Christmas Promotions campaign that runs between October and December.
 The changeovers during this season are relentless; from Halloween to Thanks Giving, Black Friday to Christmas and Boxing Day, it’s a constant revolving door of promotions.

 Your campaign needs to simultaneously deploy the right materials in every store to avoid customer confusion and maximise promotions.

 You need to have the campaigns designed, created and ready to go.
 You need the materials on hand in stores before they get deployed.
 And you need clear instructions so all store teams know how to implement it.

 If any of these stages aren’t executed flawlessly, you will miss out on significant revenue opportunities.